growthbook/growthbook/CONTRIBUTING.md

 ## Troubleshooting

-### `black` not found
+### `/bin/activate: No such file or directory`

-If you experience issues with `black` when committing during the pre-commit hook stage, it's possible your virtual environment is not enabled.
-Run the following from the project root: `. $(cd packages/stats && poetry env info --path)/bin/activate` (you could also just install all the python linting dependencies, but these exist in the poetry venv that will be activated by this command).
+If you see this warning, it is likely because you ran `yarn setup` from within a Python virtual environment, and Poetry currently does not create a custom environment for the stats library from within another virtual environment (see: https://github.com/python-poetry/poetry/issues/4055).

-If you get the error that `poetry env info --path` is not defined, try re-running `yarn setup` from the project root.
+To resolve this, ensure you are not using a Python virtual environment and re-run `yarn setup` from the project root.

 ## Getting Help